Mountain River School Teacher

 I currently live in Bolton with my husband, Bob, and our dog Tyrus.
 We all love to be outside, whether it be hiking, snow shoeing or running in preparation for my eighth half marathon in October.
 When I’m not outside, I love to experiment with new recipes in the kitchen.

-I am thrilled to be joining the Mountain River School teaching staff and I am looking forward to getting to know the school community!
+I am thrilled to be part of the Mountain River School teaching staff and I am looking forward to continuing to get to know the school community!